the backyard vegetable!

 - it is a good way to involve children in food gardening

 The photos on this website are from an ordinary back (and front) yard in the

 During the year of 2012 this yard produced more than 590kg of food, with a

-use is 90 litres per person per day because we use rainwater and re-use grey water.
+use is 90 - 95 litres per person per day because we use rainwater and grey water,

 The gardener juggles family responsibilities and work as well, so producing

 Our backyards are valuable!